Seby Zavala Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Tigers have a 4.46 team ERA that ranks 21st across all league pitching staffs.
+- The Tigers' 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- The Tigers rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs allowed (68 total, 1.2 per game).

-- His last appearance was on Saturday against the Chicago White Sox, when the right-hander threw 6 2/3 innings, surrendering no earned runs while allowing two hits.
+- His most recent time out came on Monday against the Texas Rangers, when the left-hander went six innings, surrendering five earned runs while giving up five hits.

-- The 31-year-old has put together a 3.50 ERA and 6.8 strikeouts per nine innings across eight games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.